Our suppliers adhere to the South African bargaining councils' employment requirements.

 Our digital printing, embroidery, dyeing, and CMT are done in South Africa, supporting the growth of the local economy.

-All our factories are adhering to fair employment practices.
+All our factories adhere to fair employment practices.

 We are innovative and we ensure that our processes are sustainable.
-We embrace our historic visuals narrative.
-We support factories with the same ethos and we are aiming to keep the bulk of our manufacturing processes within the borders of South Africa.
+We embrace our historic visuals’ narrative.
+We support factories with the same ethos and aim to keep the bulk of our manufacturing processes within the borders of South Africa.
 Our CEO has been working in the local industry for the past 30 years.

-We have been part of numerous philanthropy efforts, like donating bedding, equipment and art materials to underprivileged schools, supporting the farmers in drought-stricken areas, and we provide financial assistance to the institutions that look after our environment.
+We have been part of numerous philanthropy efforts, such as donating bedding, equipment and art materials to underprivileged schools, and supporting farmers in drought-stricken areas.
+We also provide financial assistance to the institutions that look after our environment.

 We are focussed on transforming all our production processes to be responsible and sustainable.
-Our factories have the required certification to ensure none of their processes are harmful to the environment and that fare employment practices are adhered to.
+Our factories have the required certification to ensure none of their processes is harmful to the environment and that fare employment practices are adhered to.
 Most of our assortment is made up in 100% linen — a sustainable natural resource.
 We are working on increasing our local purchasing of raw materials from 60% to 75%.

 We have evolved all our packaging into paper and biodegradable plastic.

-We do not support factories that release any harmful chemicals into the environment. and ensure all practices are centered around looking after our planet.
+We do not support factories that release any harmful chemicals into the environment, and ensure all practices are centred around looking after our planet.

-Our dyeing and printing processes are not toxic.
+None of our dyeing and printing processes is toxic.

-Our range ‘Protectors of the planet’ narrates the importance of seaweeds saving our oceans.
-Through this range, we create awareness of the impact pollution has on our oceans, we developed metal straws and reusable tote bags to discourage the use of plastic.
+Our range “Protectors of the Planet” narrates the importance of seaweeds in saving our oceans.
+Through this range, we create awareness of the impact pollution has on our oceans, and we developed metal straws and reusable tote bags to discourage the use of plastic.

 In our “Swerving Savannahs” range we honour our local, indigenous grass species and their conservation.
-We aim to raise awareness of the importance of indigenous species and why we should eradicate alien plants in our environments.
+We aim to raise awareness about the importance of indigenous species and why we should eradicate alien plants in our environment.

-We promote the rule of law and ensure that all of our practices are at all times legal, ethical, and good governance.
+We promote the rule of law and ensure that all of our practices are at all times legal, ethical, and in furtherance of good governance.

-We create our own designs from historic sources and we do not stoop to imitation.
+We create our own designs from historical sources and we do not stoop to imitation.